-- 11.6.1 No applications will be accepted from persons who have received a residential scholarship to attend St John's College for a period of three years after having attended the College.
-The Applicant's academic performance while attendance at St John's College may be considered in the review of the application submitted. - 11.6.2 Applications from persons receiving multiple year scholarships exceeding \$5,000 in value will not be accepted for a period of three years following the completion of the previous scholarship.
+- 11.6.1 Applications may not be accepted from persons who have received a residential scholarship to attend St John's College for a period of three years after having attended the College without a request for a waiver being received from the Applicant's Bishop. - 11.6.2 The request received from the Bishop should clearly indicate the reasons the waiver is being sought and the value that their Diocese/Amorangi will gain from the granting of a waiver.
+The Applicant's academic performance while attendance at St John's College may be considered in the review of the application submitted. - 11.6.3 Applications from persons receiving multiple year scholarships exceeding \$5,0003 in value may not be accepted for a period of three years following the completion of the previous scholarship without a request for a waiver being received from the Applicant's Bishop. - 11.6.4 The request received from the Bishop should clearly indicate the reasons the waiver is being sought and the value that their Diocese/Amorangi will gain from the granting of a waiver.
 An Applicant's academic performance achieved while the recipient of a previous scholarship may be considered in the review of the application submitted.